thelastpickle/stress-operator/README.md

 ```
 The spec is divided into three sections - `stressConfig`, `jobConfig`, and `cassandraConfig`.

-`stressConfig` has properties that correspond to the tlp-stress command line options.
+`stressConfig` has properties that map directly to the tlp-stress command line options.

-`jobConfig` has properties for configuring the k8s job.
+`jobConfig` has properties for configuring the k8s job that the operator deploys.

 `cassandraConfig` has properties for the Cassandra cluster that tlp-stress will run against, namely how to connect to the cluster.